|

 72. sex

-either of the two categories (male or female) into which most organisms are divided
+one of two categories into which most organisms are divided

 73. slavery